r-lib/devtools/README.md

 devtools installs them all automatically.
 You will need to care, however, if you're filing a bug because reporting it at the correct place will lead to a speedier resolution.

+You also may need to care if you are trying to use some devtools functionality in your own package or deployed application.
+Generally in these cases it is better to depend on the particular package directly rather than depend on devtools, e.g. use `sessioninfo::session_info()` rather than `devtools::session_info()`, or `remotes::install_github()` vs `devtools::install_github()`.

+However for day to day development we recommend you continue to use `library(devtools)` to quickly load all needed deveolpment tools, just like `library(tidyverse)` quickly loads all the tools nessesary for data exploration and vizualization.

 ## Code of conduct